-It's a good idea to provide the student with the current name and address of the borrower's lender(s), based on the latest information that your school has.
+Appendix D recommends that the school provide the borrower with the current name and address of the borrower's lender(s), based on the latest information the school has.
 The counseling presentation should also explain to the student how to complete deferment forms and prepare correspondence to the lender.

-As with entrance counseling, we recommend the use of written tests to ensure comprehension of the exit counseling information, with additional counseling provided to students who fail the test.
-(Testing and additional counseling may be required if your school is implementing a default management plan.)
+As with entrance counseling, Appendix D of the General Provisions recommends the use of written tests to ensure comprehension of the exit counseling information, with additional counseling provided to students who fail the test.
+And testing and additional counseling may be required if the school is implementing a default management plan.)